-Northern Arizona University is inviting faculty and staff to apply to a leadership development program that brings partners from all over campus to the table as a way of preparing the next generation of leaders in higher education.
+Northern Arizona University is inviting faculty and staff to participate in a leadership development program that brings together partners from all over campus to help prepare the next generation of higher education leaders.

-Faculty and staff at every level are encouraged to apply or nominate a coworker for the University Leadership Program, which graduated its inaugural class of 26 in May 2012.
+Faculty and staff at every level are encouraged to apply or nominate a coworker for the University Leadership Program.

-This next cohort begins in the fall and those selected will represent a wide variety of populations on campus.
-View the sessions for 2015-16 here.
+The next cohort begins in the fall and those selected will represent a wide variety of populations on campus.
+The fifth class of participants will graduate on May 6.

-Participants will discuss challenges facing the university and higher education across the nation and gain an understanding of how the Arizona university system functions.
+Participants explore leadership skills, discuss challenges facing the university and higher education across the nation and gain an understanding of how the Arizona university system functions.
 Other topics will include strategic planning and budgeting and how both serve to advance the overall mission of NAU.